-- 3.853.75 The District recognizes that creed may influence and be an important part of a person's identity, worldview and way of life, and recognizes the rights of students to get and observe their creed beliefs and to be accommodated under the Code in relation to observance in District working and learning environments. - 3.86 The District also recognizes community members may experience creed-based discrimination, faithism and hate in various ways, including: - a) Faithism and creed-based biases, stereotypes, assumptions, stigmatization and barrierscan have an adverse effect or can exclude people belonging to (or are perceived tobelong to) communities of belief including (and not limited to) Indigenous peoples, peoplewho identify as Jewish, Muslim, Sikh, Hindu, Buddhist, members of minoritized faithgroups and people who belong to newer or lesser-known creed communities; - b) Discriminatory and derogatory creed-based slurs and actions including and not limited toantisemitism, Islamophobia and anti-Sikhism; - c) Distinctive forms of stereotyping and discrimination, where creed-based discrimination intersects with discrimination based on (among other things): - Race-related Human Rights Code grounds (for example, ancestry, colour, race, ethnic origin, citizenship, ancestry, place of origin) where religious differences are linked to racial differences, ethnicity and forms of faithism, racism and xenophobia; - Sex/gender, including creed and gender discrimination and stereotyping (e.g., creed-based dress/modesty requirements, assumptions about women/girls whowear a niqab or hijab); - Sexual orientation, gender identity, gender expression where creed beliefs may limit or violate the rights of members of 2SLGBTQI communities; and - Disability and race where individuals may be subjected to increased scrutiny, surveillance or assumptions about health and safety risks when addressing disability-related accommodation needs because the person identifies as (or isperceived to be) a member of a certain faith group; - d) Discrimination against people who practice religion (anti-religious discrimination); and - e) Discrimination against people who are agnostic, atheist or do not follow a creed.
+- 3.853.75 The District recognizes that creed may influence and be an important part of a person's identity, worldview and way of life, and recognizes the rights of students to students to employees and District community members to freely hold and-observe-their creed beliefs Instrict working and learning environments. - 3.86 The District also recognizes community members may experience creed-based discrimination, faithism and hate in various ways, including: - a) Faithism and creed-based biases, stereotypes, assumptions, stigmatization and barrierscan have an adverse effect or can exclude people belonging to (or are perceived tobelong to) communities of belief including (and not limited to) Indigenous peoples, peoplewho identify as Jewish, Muslim, Sikh, Hindu, Buddhist, members of minoritized faithgroups and people who belong to newer or lesser-known creed communities; - b) Discriminatory and derogatory creed-based slurs and actions including and not limited toantisemitism, Islamophobia and anti-Sikhism; - c) Distinctive forms of stereotyping and discrimination, where creed-based discrimination intersects with discrimination based on (among other things): - Race-related Human Rights Code grounds (for example, ancestry, colour, race, ethnic origin, citizenship, ancestry, place of origin) where religious differences are linked to racial differences, ethnicity and forms of faithism, racism and xenophobia; - Sex/gender, including creed and gender discrimination and stereotyping (e.g., creed-based dress/modesty requirements, assumptions about women/girls whowear a niqab or hijab); - Sexual orientation, gender identity, gender expression where creed beliefs may limit or violate the rights of members of 2SLGBTQI communities; and - Disability and race where individuals may be subjected to increased scrutiny, surveillance or assumptions about health and safety risks when addressing disability-related accommodation needs because the person identifies as (or is perceived to be) a member of a certain faith group; - d) Discrimination against people who practice religion (anti-religious discrimination); and - e) Discrimination against people who are agnostic, atheist or do not follow a creed.